Houdini 21.0 Nodes Copernicus nodes

 Transmittance Cutoff

-This option is only enabled for the “integral” and “transmittance” operations.
-It specifies the transmittance of the accumulated portion of the ray after which to stop raymarching.
-This is an optimisation for the case where a very dense region of the volume is encountered: almost none of the light from behind this region will reach the camera so we can stop raymarching early to save time.
-Due to rounding error, it is possible for the accumulated transmittance to reach 0 despite this not being physically possible, and this will be seen when rasterizing very dense volumes.
-To completely disable this option you can thus set it to -1, and this may be necessary when calculating the integral of field that doesn’t represent an optical density.
+This is an optimization for when a very dense region of the volume is encountered, where almost none of the light from behind this region reaches the camera so you can stop raymarching early to save time.
+Due to rounding error, it’s possible for the accumulated transmittance to reach 0 despite this not being physically possible, and this is seen when rasterizing very dense volumes.

 Inputs